-What’s my credit score and why is it important?
+What is my credit score – and why is it important?

 What’s in a number?
 Understand the importance of your credit score – starting with how to find it.

-Your credit score isn’t just a tool that helps lenders determine how much risk they take on when they lend money to you, it can also affect rental applications, insurance rates and even your ability to get a cell phone contract.
+Your credit score isn’t just a number that helps lenders determine how risky of a borrower you are, it can also affect rental housing applications, interest rates and even your ability to get a cell phone contract.

 In this guide, we show you where you can find your credit score and what goes into calculating it.